ToniBiro/Java/README.md

 # Java
-Laboratoies from the PAO course Second year
+Laboratories from the PAO course Second year